 Program Description

 Judicial Affairs is supported primarily through bond revenue and general revenue funds, and a student fine account (local funds).
-Services in Judicial Affairs are offered at no cost to students; however, fines may be levied for certain types of violations of The Student Code of Conduct (www.stuaff.niu.edu/judicial/ujohome.htm.)
-Through the academic years 2002-2006 Judicial Affairs adjudicated, investigated, reviewed or mediated over 7,500 disciplinary related concerns.
+Services in Judicial Affairs are offered at no cost to students; however, fines may be levied for certain types of violations of The Student Code of Conduct (www.stuaff.niu.edu/judicial/ujohome.htm).
+Through the academic years 2002-2006, Judicial Affairs adjudicated, investigated, reviewed, or mediated over 7,500 disciplinary-related concerns.
 Approximately half of these Judicial Affairs contacts became actual cases that were resolved in the judicial system.

 Judicial Affairs offers a range of services to all students enrolled at NIU: mediation, student advocates, judicial board experience, and “due process” hearings for students charged with Student Code of Conduct violations.
-On staff we have the Director of Judicial Affairs, an Associate Director, two Graduate Staff Assistants, one Mediation Coordinator, one Office Manager and four Student Workers.
+The staff includes the Director of Judicial Affairs, an Associate Director, two Graduate Staff Assistants, one Mediation Coordinator, one Office Manager, and four Student Workers.

 Program Objectives

 Provide a fair and efficient due process system for all NIU students and the university community.

-Be proactive in resolving town-gown issues, problems and concerns.
+Be proactive in resolving town-gown issues, problems, and concerns.

 Methods